cKlee/ecpo/ecpo.md

 [ Current ]: #current

 Instance of [ CurrentChronology ].
-Use this individual to simply state that a document has a current [ Chronology ].
+Use this individual to simply state that an item has a current [ Chronology ].

 	ecpo:Current a owl:NamedIndividual ;
 		rdf:type ecpo:CurrentChronology ;